Monitor ExoPlayer (Android)

 // Your GitHub account username (or) FastPix

-username = "Github_User_Name"
+username = "github-user-name"

 // Your (PAT) Personal access token Get It from you Github account

-password = "Github_PAT"
+password = "github-pat"

 }